rism-digital/verovio-reference-book/_book/04-advanced-topics/03-layout-options.md

 ![spacing 02](/images/advanced-topics/layout-options/spacing-02.png){:.img-responsive .example-80}

-To remove the spacing above and below the staff completely, the staff spacing has to be removed with `--spacing-staff 0`.
+To remove the spacing above and below the staff completely, the staff space has to be removed with `--spacing-staff 0`.

 ![spacing 03](/images/advanced-topics/layout-options/spacing-03.png){:.img-responsive .example-80}